ATLANTIC SALMON FISHING BACKGROUND

 love Atlantic salmon fishing.
 I was introduced to the sport when

-my Father purchased in 1952 a small lodge on the Southwest Miramachi
+my Father purchased in 1952 a small lodge on the Southwest Miramichi

-River called the We-Lovitt-Lodge at Carrols Crossing near Doaktown,
+River called the We-Lovitt-Lodge at Carrolls Crossing near Doaktown,

 New Brunswick.
 The caretaker of the lodge was Merle Lyons.
 Merle